About the Animal Welfare Society

 The Animal Welfare Society, incorporated in 1967, is a private, 501(c)(3) non-profit humane society.
 The society was formed in the early 1960s by a group of caring individuals including the late Mrs. Elmina B. Sewall and the late Mr. Donald Shepard.

 Today, AWS is an open-admission No Kill* shelter serving York County, Maine.
 AWS operates an animal shelter and adoption center in West Kennebunk and offers life saving community programs including Pets and Women to Safety, Paws in Stripes, Paws Across America, Humane Education, Behavior and Training classes and an in-house veterinary clinic.
 AWS serves as the animal control impound facility for 21 municipalities in York County.
-AWS is also home to the Cleo Fund providing spay/neuter assistance to individuals and feral cat colony advocates statewide.
+AWS is also home to the Cleo Fund providing spay/neuter assistance to individuals and feral cat colony caretakers statewide.

 We are able to fulfill our mission through the generosity of those who contribute through donations, pledges and bequests.
 These funds go directly toward the care of the animals at the shelter and to programs that benefit the people and animals in our communities.